 Charlotte’s career has taken her from working in secondary schools globally, a secure children’s unit in Devon, to running a successful private counselling practice where she specialises in, and has a passion for, working with teenagers and young adults.

-European Diploma in Social Pedagogics, registered social worker with Social Work England, MNCS Sen. Accred.
+European Diploma in Social Pedagogics, MNCS Sen. Accred.